jebog/openshift-bootcamp/Labs/Lab02-Simple-OpenShift-application/openshift-mariadb-application-ex-1.md

-# Creating an OpenShift Application with ConfigMaps and Secrets
+# Exercise 1 - Creating an OpenShift Application with ConfigMaps and Secrets

 In this lab, you'll create a simple application Deployment resource and deploy it to OpenShift.